 The online application process will tell you the full eligibility criteria and what you need to provide when you apply.
 You should find out if you are eligible straight away, but it can take up to 7 days.

-Parents that claim tax funded childcare must apply for the expanded offer code when you renew your tax free childcare claim.
+Parents that claim tax funded childcare must apply for the extended/expanded offer code when you renew your tax free childcare claim.
 If your renewal date is in late February or March you will receive a letter with a temporary code.

 What happens next?